Skip to main content

 Request and Response Example for Multi Field Details

 Below is is an example of the HTTP Body of a request to the Multi-Field Details service, followed by an example of a response which contains the mappings to the fields inside the data group.
 As can be seen, the request to your adapter will only contain the suggestionId selected from the dropdown list.
+This method uses a single text box for initiating the search.
+The search results are displayed in a drop down list and when selected, will populate the data group fields on the same page.

 POST REQUEST MULTI-FIELD DETAILS BODY from FENERGO -> YOUR ADAPTER